 The Bottom Line on AI Ruining Everything

-That Reddit post resonated because it captured a real feeling: the sense that our digital experiences have gotten worse, and that AI is somehow to blame.
+That Reddit post resonated because it captured a real feeling.
+The sense that our digital experiences have gotten worse, and that AI is somehow to blame.
 The frustration is valid.
 The specific complaints are mostly accurate.

 So yes, complain about the chatbot mazes and the SEO garbage and the creative devaluation.
 Those complaints are warranted.
 But don’t stop there.
 Learn to navigate around the worst applications while taking advantage of the best ones.
 That’s not accepting defeat.
 That’s being strategic.